Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Introduction

+The distinctions between different flavors of decentralized governance arrangements can be characterized using a lens of \textit{multi-level governance}, where end users, community moderators, and platforms sit at different levels.
+Thus, in this research, we ask: what is the range of variation in how platforms organize multi-level governance systems, and what are the implications of this range for the value users receive from their platforms and the content they volunteer to contribute?

-Governance decisions over social activity and speech in online social platforms are increasingly consequential~\cite{newman2009rise,nieborg2018platformization,buni_2016}.
-In recent decades, popular technologies for online communities have shifted from a proliferation of self-hosted servers to a small number of platforms that host social activity for millions of people~\cite{denardis2015internet}.
-Choices made by these platforms regarding what is permissible have great ramifications, impacting everything from individuals facing online harassment~\cite{jhaver2018blocklists,Mahar:2018:STC:3173574.3174160} to the stability of public institutions \cite{myers2018censored,suzor2018digital}.
-More recently, scholars and regulators have expressed alarm at the centralized and opaque nature of many major platforms, including their lack of procedural fairness and accountability~\cite{cobbe2019algorithmic,suzor2018digital,chen2020decentralized,fan2020digital}.
-Without checks and balances, platforms can abuse their power and act to the detriment of users~\cite{srnicek2017platform,van2018platform}.
-Platforms may not even understand the needs of different user cohorts due to the distance between decision-makers and users~\cite{chen2020decentralized}.
-Furthermore, some assert the futility of crafting a single set of rules or designs that can be consistently applied over such large and diverse user populations, invariably harming groups that do not fit a standard~\cite{seering2020reconsidering,jhaver2019automated,choudhury_2020}.
+The increased attention to platform governance and power struggles at platforms we have seen in recent years mirrors the growing influence of online social platforms on society.
+Over the last three decades, much of social media activity has consolidated around a handful of platforms that host content for billions of people~\citep{denardis2015internet}.
+More recently, scholars and regulators have expressed alarm at the centralized and opaque nature of these major platforms, including their lack of procedural fairness and accountability~\citep{chen2020decentralized,fan2020digital}.
+Furthermore, some assert the futility of crafting a single set of rules that can be consistently applied over a large and diverse user population, invariably harming groups that do not fit a global standard~\citep{seering2020reconsidering,jhaver2019automated}.